 Improving the safety, acceptability, and effectiveness of immunization and drug delivery.
 We identify and advance primary packaging and delivery innovations for vaccines and pharmaceuticals that have the potential to maximize efficacy, increase access, and reduce costs.

-•BD Uniject™ injection system—the system contains a small plastic bubble (reservoir), prefilled with a single dose of vaccine or pharmaceutical to effectively administer the drug without reusing the needle; more than a million have been produced and used programmatically.
+BD Uniject™ injection system—the system contains a small plastic bubble (reservoir), prefilled with a single dose of vaccine or pharmaceutical to effectively administer the drug without reusing the needle; more than 155 million have been distributed for use around the world.

 Building stronger immunization supply and logistics systems to reach every child.
 We advance supply systems and equipment, policies, and programs to help to store, monitor, and transport vaccines at appropriate temperatures across the supply chain.